Difficulty: Medium to Hard.

 Mentors: George Datseris.

-Difficulty: Easy to Medium, depending on the algorithms chosen to implement.
+Difficulty: Easy to Medium to Hard, depending on the project.

-Recommended Skills: Familiarity with nonlinear dynamics and/or differential equations and the Julia language.
+Recommended Skills: Familiarity with nonlinear dynamics and/or differential equations and/or data analysis and the Julia language.

 Expected Results: Well-documented, well-tested new algorithms for DynamicalSystems.jl.